Help and support for young people

 This is available in Victoria, Queensland, South Australia and Western Australia.
 Each version features up-to-date state-specific information to help you find what you need.

-A free 24-hour, nationwide service that provides telephone, video and online counselling(Opens in a new tab/window) for anyone affected by suicide.
+A free 24-hour, nationwide service that provides telephone, video and online counselling(Opens external website) for anyone affected by suicide.

 24 hours, 7 days a week